 Structure of the Dissertation

 The dissertation is composed of five chapters named Chapter 1 to Chapter 5.
-Chapter 1 introduces the study, followed by Chapter 2 which contains the Literature Review This is followed by Chapter 3 which contains the methodology that was used to carry out the study and then Chapter 4 provides the results of the study.
+Chapter 1 introduces the study, followed by Chapter 2 which contains the Literature Review.
+This is followed by Chapter 3 which contains the methodology that was used to carry out the study and then Chapter 4 provides the results of the study.
 Chapter 5 provides the study’s conclusion, recommendations and areas of further study.

 REFERENCES